nextinterfaces/roussev.com/README.md

 ## Next Steps

 - Set up monitoring with Prometheus/Grafana
-- Configure persistent storage with Longhorn or Hetzner Cloud Volumes
 - Add more worker nodes for high availability
 - Implement GitOps with ArgoCD or Flux
 - Set up automatic backups with Velero